commonhaus/foundation/templates/GOVERNANCE.md

 ## Code of Conduct

-All participants in the project are expected to adhere to the project's [Code of Conduct](CODE_OF_CONDUCT.md).
+All participants in the project are expected to adhere to the project's [Code of Conduct][coc].
 Please ensure you are familiar with its guidelines and expectations, as it's essential for maintaining a positive and collaborative environment.

 ## Trademark Policy